 • No more than fifteen people can live in the same property.

 Touristic lets are generally obliged to meet the following criteria which by no means is a closed list (I only highlight the main ones).
 For an accurate list you should check the touristic rental law of the Autonomous Community where your property is located.
+Please read further below a region-by-region list of approved holiday rental laws.

-EDIT October 2016: Fot the avoidance of doubt, as some people are reportedly getting confused, what follows is a generalisation.
+EDIT October 2016: For the avoidance of doubt, as some people are reportedly getting confused, what follows is a generalisation.
 I have taken the draft holiday rental law of Andalusia as template to extrapolate generalities or common denominators to be expected from all regions, as regional holiday rental laws in Spain are in fact fairly similar with small variations.
 Touristic lets are generally obliged to meet certain criteria, though it varies by region, I list the main ones for Andalucia below.
 If, for example, you are interested in Murcia region, please check the local regional requirements of Murcia´s holiday rental law for the minutiae (I do not list them below!).

 • The property must have attained what is known as a Licence of First Occupation (also known as First Occupancy Licence, Habitation Certificate, Habitation Licence, Licencia de Primera Ocupación, Cédula de Primera Habitabilidad, Cédula de Habitabilidad or Cédula de Ocupación).